Mobile marketing is increasingly picking up pace in…

 - Do not wake them up.
 Marketing texts sent before 9 am or after 8 pm can feel intrusive.

-Finally, don’t forget to include an opt-out option on your marketing texts.
+Finally, don’t forget to include an opt-out option in your marketing texts.
 This is best practice, as it helps you identify if your customers are enjoying your messages or if you need to do some tweaking.

 4. Measure Your Results

-As with any other marketing channel, it’s important to measure the results your SMS efforts to see if there are returns on your investment and how you can make them even better.
+As with any other marketing channel, it’s important to measure the results of your SMS efforts to see if there are returns on your investment and how you can make them even better.

 The following are a few SMS performance indicators that you may want to consider tracking:

 - Measure your unsubscriptions.
-To do this, take the number of people who opted out from your SMS campaign and divide that by the total number of customers who have initially subscribed.
+To do this, take the number of people who opted out of your SMS campaign and divide that by the total number of customers who have initially subscribed.
 The result will tell you how quickly your subscribers are leaving the campaign.